jibanCat/DigitalHumanities/Han-Ji/README.md

-# Han-Ji (漢籍) Scraper
+# Han-Ji (漢籍) Fetcher

-- The scraper function is defined as a method in the `Book` class.
-You can scrape the html files using
+- The fetcher function is defined as a method in the `Book` class.
+You can fetch the html files using

 ```python
 from Book import Book